 Toe-toe (pronounced Toy-toy, the Māori name) is the New Zealand equivalent of the better known South American Pampas grass.
 Greener, more evergreen, more elegant and summer flowering.
 They seem adaptable to all sorts of soil types as long as they're not water-logged.
 As with all grasses, they like masses of light.
 Pampas grass is best cut down every winter to grow again as they are not evergreen but this can be left.
 Having said that, cutting them down every three years is a great way to rid the plant of old leaves.

 The grass will grow to about 4ft x 4ft (slightly smaller than Pampas) and the gracefully arching fawn coloured flower plumes can reach 6 or 7 ft.
 We had a rather fine clump of them at the old nursery in the stock field.
 John Studzinski declared them to look 'ridiculous'.
-A bit harsh, I thought.
+A bit harsh (and wrong), I thought.
 They're just Posh Pampas - both elegant and exotic.
 Best grown in multiples - swathes, blocks, sweeps and the like.

 Propagated by us from seed from New Zealand.